 Regulatory Flexibility Act

 FMCSA has completed a preliminary analysis of the burdens on small businesses as required under the Regulatory Flexibility Act (5 U.S.C.
 601 et seq.) and the Small Business Regulatory Enforcement Fairness Act (5 U.S.C.
 601 note), and found that this rulemaking will increase reporting requirements for businesses in the household goods moving industry.
-FMCSA expects that compiling and submitting quarterly reports on complaints received will impose a modest cost on household goods motor carriers.
+FMCSA expects that compiling and Start Printed Page 9270submitting quarterly reports on complaints received will impose a modest cost on household goods motor carriers.